 Below are the key differences between encryption and decryption:

-- The encryption algorithm uses an original message in a human-readable form, called plaintext, and a key during the encryption process, which transforms the plaintext into an unintelligible and obscure form that cannot be interpreted.
-Whereas during the decryption process, the decryption algorithm transforms the encrypted form of the message, the ciphertext, using the secret key into a comprehensible form that could be easily understood by a human.
+- The encryption algorithm takes an original message in a human-readable format, known as plaintext, and a key to convert it during the encryption process into an unintelligible and obscure form known as ciphertext, which cannot be easily interpreted.
+Conversely, during the decryption process, the decryption algorithm uses the secret key to transform the ciphertext back into a comprehensible and readable form, known as plaintext.

-- Encryption takes place automatically at the source when data is being sent by a machine.
-Programs that are pre-installed transform the original information into an encrypted form prior to sending.
+- Encryption automatically happens at the source when data is being sent by a machine.
+Pre-installed programs convert the original information into encrypted form before it is transmitted.
+Decryption occurs at the machine at the destination.
+This machine receives and converts the encrypted data back into its original form.

-- Both are both interrelated to each other and they are considered as the cornerstones of preserving the confidentiality, integrity and availability of the data.
+- Both processes are interconnected and are necessary for maintaining the confidentiality, integrity, and availability of data.

 The above differences can be summarized in the following table.